tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

 # Acknowledgements

-The authors thank David Benjamin and Eric Rescorla for discussions that led to the production of this document.
+The authors thank David Benjamin, Eric Rescorla, and Martin Thomson for discussions that led to the production of this document.